 - Exercise too hard?
 Cinnamon to the rescue.
 According to research from the International Journal of Preventative Medicine, Women who consumed cinnamon daily experienced a decrease in muscle soreness from exercise.

 - Use to reduce period pain!
 Researchers from the Faculty of Nursing at Egypt’s Mansoura University found that massaging the abdomen 10 minutes a day for seven days prior to the start of menstruation helped with painful menses that were accompanied by heavy bleeding.
 Mix 1.5 parts cinnamon essential oil, 1.5 parts clove oil, 1 part lavender oil and 1 part rose oil.
 Dilute with sweet almond oil at 5% dilution.

 - Use it to treat bites and stings!
 Dilute 1 drop of cinnamon essential oil and one drop of lavender with a carrier oil.

 - Use it in cooking!
 Cinnamon Oil is “Generally Recognized as Safe” by the FDA.
 I like using a toothpick so I can control the amount easily.

 - Low Libido?
-Cinnamon oil is said to be an aphrodisiac.
+Cinnamon bark essential oil is said to be an aphrodisiac.
 Try diffusing it in your room.

-- Add it to clean product to prevent mold and mildew.
+- Add it to cleaning products to prevent mold and mildew.